-Here are 5 walks in Great Manchester that take in a beautiful view.
+Here are 5 walks in Greater Manchester that take in a beautiful view.

 Historic Houses, Highest Hill